DanielxWlach/IT-Support-Hybrid-Home-Lab-Daniel/README.md

    Here is the live deployment of the Windows Server 2022 base environment running inside Hyper-V:

    ![Windows Server 2022 Base Installation](VM_running.png)

+### Phase 3 Implementation Evidence
+     Successfully promoted the standalone server to a Root Domain Controller, establishing the local directory database: